babrar/knowledge-base/notes/regex/Regex Basics.md

 - `[a-zA-z]` - Match 1 ASCII character in the range from A to Z and in the range from a to z

 ### Zero-width Token
-They are tokens that match without consuming any characters.
-I.e. they provide context and does not represent any physical character.
+They are tokens that match without consuming any characters i.e. they provide context and do not represent any physical character.

 Some common ZWTs are:
 - `^` start of line